ericdallo/dotfiles/nix/README.md

 - `configurations/`
 - `hosts/`

-NixOS System-wide configurations that build the OS without personal/work configurations.
+NixOS System-wide configurations that build the OS for each host.

 ## Home-manager

 - `home-manager/`

-Personal or Work specific apps/configurations.
+Programs and apps for a user.